LuW14/digital-twin-operations-research/content/dt-paper.md

 30. **Digital twin – Proof of concept**.
 Manufacturing Letters, 2018. [paper](https://doi.org/10.1016/j.mfglet.2018.02.006). *Sebastian Haag, Reiner Anderl*

+31. **Combining Simulation and Machine Learning as Digital Twin for the Manufacturing of Overmolded Thermoplastic Composites**.
+Journal of Manufacturing and Materials Processing, 2020. [paper](https://doi.org/10.3390/jmmp4030092). *André Hürkamp et al.*

+32. **An architecture of an Intelligent Digital Twin in a Cyber-Physical Production System**. [paper](https://doi.org/10.1515/auto-2019-0039). *B. Ashtari Talkhestani et al.*

+> There lacks, however, a clear, encompassing architecture covering necessary components of a Digital Twin to realize various use cases in an intelligent automation system.

+> In the opinion of the authors, a Digital Twin requires three main characteristics: synchronization with the real asset, active data acquisition from the real environment and the ability of simulation

+> To dynamically synchronize the Digital Twin with the physical asset throughout the entire lifecycle, an element is needed to understand and manage all models and data.
+Accordingly, the DT model comprehension in the architecture fulfills this purpose by storing information of the interdisciplinary models within the DT and its relations to other DTs.
+The DT model comprehension realizes a standardized semantic description of models, data and services for a uniform understanding within the DT and be- tween DTs.

+>

 ## [Industry reports in DT](#content)
 1. **Digital Twin Consortium Defines Digital Twin**.
 The Digital Twin Consortium, 2020. [article](https://blog.digitaltwinconsortium.org/2020/12/digital-twin-consortium-defines-digital-twin.html)